-My work addresses the states of 'Becoming' – puberty, growing up, growing old, vulnerability, body image, fragility, strength, imperfection, femininity, hair, texture – all in the context of the relationships to our specific physical environment and universal humanity.
+My work addresses the states of 'Becoming' – puberty, growing up, growing old, vulnerability, strength, imperfection, beauty, femininity, texture – all in the context of the relationships to our specific physical environment and universal humanity.
+The process is about collaboration and empowerment.
 By making intimate portraits of women in the United States and in the Middle East – and while still looking to reveal the individuality of each woman who poses before me, I focus on our essence, our physicality and the commonalities that make us human – ultimately highlighting how female subjectivity develops in parallel forms across cultural lines.

 The images on this website are copyright © 2018 Rania Matar and may not be used, reproduced, copied, printed or altered in any way, without specific written permission from the photographer and payment of fee.
 All photographs are protected under United States and international copyright law.
 Any unauthorized use is a violation of copyright law and will be prosecuted and fined.